 Home Security Tips for Vacation

-Spring break is coming up for homeowners in Mesa!
+Spring break is coming up for homeowners!
 For anyone going out of town for an extended period, it’s time to think about how to keep the house secure.
 Fortunately, there’s plenty to do to make sure your home isn’t a target.
 According to the FBI, crime rates rise with the temperatures; more people spend time outside, out of town, or away from their homes.
 To protect yourself and your family, check out our home security guide here:

 Interior Home Security Tips